mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/troubleshooting/generate-a-support-bundle/index.md

 The `ansible-inventory.yaml` file specifies the nodes to access for data collection.

-<p class="message--note"><strong>NOTE: </strong>This collector does not use the full ansible <code>inventory.yaml</code> format only a limited subset to describe the infrastructure.</p>
+<p class="message--note"><strong>NOTE: </strong>This collector does not use the full Ansible <code>inventory.yaml</code> format only a limited subset to describe the infrastructure.</p>

 Only the following attributes of the `ansible-inventory.yaml` are supported.
 All other group definitions are ignored.

 -   Support for `all` shared variables.
 -   Support for `hosts` key in `all` groups.
--   Supported behavorial inventory is limited to:
+-   Supported behavioral inventory is limited to:
     - `ansible_host`
     - `ansible_port`
     - `ansible_user`